hubtty/hubtty/doc/source/configuration.rst

   **username (required)**
     Your username in Github. [required]

-  **token (required)**
-    Your token in Github.
-Obtain it from Settings -> Developer settings -> Personal access tokens in the Github interface.

   **git-root (required)**
     A location where Hubtty should store its git repositories.
 These can be the same git repositories where you do your own work --